 I plan to try and exist on the Cambridge liquid diet for three months in total, after which I will hopefully have lost three stone.
 Now, after three months of abstinence, you cannot simply start eating normally again.
 Cambridge have a 7 step programme to introduce food back into your diet slowly.
 By the end of this programme you will be on your recommended daily allowance of calories.
 Teaching you how to eat healthily and and about portion control.

 However, after 4 weeks on this diet.
 I’ve already began to learn some very interesting things about myself.
 The biggest thing, I don’t eat when I’m hungry.
 By not eating food at all you really begin to question your relationship with food.
 So far it’s been an interesting journey.

-The Cambridge Diet is a very fast and effective means of weight loss.
+The Cambridge Diet or Cambridge Weight Plan is a very fast and effective means of weight loss.
 But, it’s not for everyone.
 It’s not a wonder diet, it has side affects that you need to consider before you start.
 There is something very exhilarating about losing weight rapidly, and seeing a difference in yourself and clothes right from the very first week.